 Civil Preparedness Advisory Council

 First Selectman Urgo: will need to appoint this committee at some point.
-Supposed to be appointed at the start of the term; after speaking with Gary Baron today, it should be the members of the EOC and the Communications Committee.
-First Selectman, Highway Foreman, Fire Chief, President of Ambulance, Head of IT.
+Supposed to be appointed at the start of the term; after speaking with Gary Baron today, it should be the First Selectman, Highway Foreman, Fire Chief, President of Ambulance, Head of IT and representative from Communications Committee.
+Discussion of council, Gary will chair and present ideas to Selectmen.

-Selectman Kincaid: Meet once a quarter to discuss upcoming potential issues (hurricane season, snow, etc)

-First Selectman Urgo: someone in each district to help with communications; map of 12 districts used in past

-Add Teresa to the Committee since she knows the seniors within town

-Gary chair of group, establish a list of people to be discussed at a future meeting.
-Ordinance states between 5 and 9 people

 Juvenile Review Board Appointments: letter from chair, Joseph Gross.
 7 members on board, hold the juveniles accountable and show an interest in their success.
-For consideration to reappoint to the 3 year position: Larry Chappell.
-For consideration to reappoint to a 1 year position: Cheryl Biekert.
+For consideration to reappoint to the 3-year position: Larry Chappell.
+For consideration to reappoint to a 1-year position: Cheryl Biekert.
 Selectman Carlson motion to approve the appointments, Selectman Kincaid 2nd, Approved 3-0

 Communications Committee Appointments: Nicole Porter is the new appointee to the committee; Selectman Carlson motion to approve the appointment, Selectman Kincaid 2nd, Approved 3-0

-Hewitt Farm Committee Appointments: Tim Chokus fill the regular position; Deidre Tavares to fill the alternate position; First Selectman Urgo motion to approve the appointments; Selectman Carlson 2nd, Approved 3-0
+Hewitt Farm Committee Appointments: Tim Chokas to fill the regular position; Deirdre Tavares to fill the alternate position; First Selectman Urgo motion to approve the appointments; Selectman Carlson 2nd, Approved 3-0

 Fiscal Year 2018-2019 update: Additional revenue was received from the state as outlined in the town meeting last night.
 Board of Finance has proposed to use a lower mil rate than previously projected in the budget.
 28.2 vs 28.7.
 Building fee increase resolution failed last night, may result in a shortfall in the budget.
-Planning and Zoning voted to increase their fees, which does not need to go to a town meeting.
-Bob: may have passed if the increase was not as large.
+Planning and Zoning voted to increase their fees, which does not need to go to a town meeting per ordinance.
+Selectman Carlson-Building fee might have passed if the increase was not as large.
 In the fall, possibly look at a smaller increase at the next town meeting.